 David is a freelance documentary photographer and guide, having made Flagstaff his home since 1982.
 He has led river trips around the world and continues to lead horse trips throughout Mongolia.
 His story about the Kazakh eagle hunters of western Mongolia appeared in the September 1999 issue of National Geographic.
 Dave took his first trip to Mongolia in 1992 for a self-assignment covering the horse culture.
 Moved by the poverty he saw, specifically in orphanages and among the street children, Dave began carrying duffels of warm clothes to Mongolia and personally distributed them on his following trips.
 In 1997 he founded the Mongolian Orphans Association, which is now called FIRE Projects.

-Meredith has been the Executive Director of FIRE since 2004 when she revived the organization from a multi-year program hiatus.
-Over the last 17 years, she has grown FIRE’s programs from delivering aid door-to-door in Mongolia to helping lead Mongolia’s fight to eliminate hepatitis.
+Meredith has been the Executive Director of FIRE since 2004, when she revived the organization from a multi-year program hiatus.
+She has grown FIRE’s programs from delivering aid door-to-door in Mongolia to helping lead Mongolia’s fight to eliminate hepatitis.
 Her leadership has given FIRE a reputation for integrity; diverse and strong working relationships with local, international, public, private, and government organizations; and efficient, empowering, and innovative programming.
 She is responsible for grants management, program planning, scheduling, budgets, and reporting.
 Meredith leads the Flagstaff office and the teams in Mongolia and Nepal to research, implement and evaluate ongoing and future programs.
 In 2017, Meredith was named one of 18 Hepatitis C Change Makers and one of 6 Hepatitis C Change Maker Honorees by The Economist Intelligence Unit.
 Change Makers were recognized as innovators doing exemplary work to inspire and guide their peers on the path to HCV elimination.
-She has been a member of Rotary since 2011 and currently serves as President-Elect, 20122-2023 of the Flagstaff Rotary Club.
-She is also currently pursuing a Master’s in Public Health from UC Berkeley.
+She has been a member of Rotary International since 2011 and served as President, 2022-2023 of the Flagstaff Rotary Club.
+She is also pursuing a Master’s in Public Health from UC Berkeley.

 Dr. Munkhnasan has been with FIRE since August 2011.
 She graduated from Health Sciences University of Mongolia with advanced degrees in dermatology and venereology.
 She worked as an emergency doctor at the Emergency Medical Service Center of Ulaanbaatar City, and as a physician doing voluntary counseling and testing for sexually transmitted diseases at the Songinokhairkhan District Health Center.
 Dr. Munkhnasan served as program manager for the National AIDS Foundation in Mongolia, supervising the design, development, implementation, reporting, monitoring, and evaluation of community-based programs.
 She serves the same roles at FIRE.
 Additionally, she coordinates FIRE’s trainings and workshops, creating curricula and building relationships.
 FIRE values her extensive experience in working with patients and community- based organizations.